Key Findings and Statistics

 - The growth of university bootcamps, which has emerged as a larger part of the bootcamp sector; and

-- Merger and acquisition activity in the coding bootcamp space, which tells us about investor sentiment around coding bootcamps.
+- Coding bootcamp merger and acquisition activity in the coding bootcamp space, which tells us about investor sentiment around coding bootcamps.

 Bootcamps have positioned themselves as direct alternatives to college degrees, which were previously seen as the best method to acquire an education in programming.
 This is a bold value proposition and one that deserves in-depth analysis.
 If coding bootcamps are successfully bridging the technology talent gap, the model could have a major impact on the post-secondary training market.

 The author of this market study would like to thank the following people* for their valuable feedback on this study:

 The author would also like to thank the following colleagues at Career Karma who assisted in the creation of this study: Ruben Harris, Artur Meyster, Chad Crabtree, Justin Forsyth, and Galina Bakinova.